IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-1a.markdown

 -  Launch it as a standalone, or distributed application.
 -  View the data on a stream
 -  Download logs from a running application, which is called a job.

+## Prerequisites

+You should have followed the steps to [download and install the Streams Quick Start Edition (QSE)](/streamsx.documentation/docs/4.3/qse-intro).

 ## Launch Streams Studio